felipejsm/felipe-moyses/_posts/2018-02-04-reading-plans[technical].md

 ![world](../images/post_2/world.jpg)

   There are 2 main reasons why I'm focusing on those technologies and 1 big goal.
-First one, it's really great to build enterprise applications with Java :)
+1. it's really great to build enterprise applications with Java :)
-Second one, those sharpened skills  that I gonna acquire in due time, will give me confidence as a developer and allow me to kick off my _**Not So Sexy Initiative**_.
+2. those sharpened skills  that I gonna acquire in due time, will give me confidence as a developer and allow me to kick off my _**Not So Sexy Initiative**_.
-And my goal is continue my career overseas, in Europe to be more precise.
+**My goal is** to continue my career overseas, in Europe to be more precise.

 Bye.